Abstract

 admin.verifierand each initial session verifier to have deployed code; - require

-initialSessionVerifiers.lengthto be in[1, MAX_SESSION_VERIFIERS]; - reject duplicate or zero session verifier addresses;
+initialSessionVerifiers.lengthto be in[1, MAX_SESSION_VERIFIERS]; - reject zero session verifier implementation addresses;

 - reject oversized